parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-500-wireless.md

   let this function figure out that the actual interface name is `atheros`;

+* in much the same way, we will remove the need to pass an IP address to the `turn_on_wireless_script`, by computing this address based on the node rank in r2lab, using another convenience tool named `r2lab-id`.

 * finally, this new script displays the outputs of the ssh commands with a slightly different format, in that every line will now receive a timestamp in addition to the hostname.
 This is achieved